 Establish a command center using FlytNow Business

-FlytNow Business is a standard offering that comes with useful features, for research and rescue missions, out of the box.
+FlytNow Business is a standard offering that comes with useful features, for search and rescue missions, out of the box.
 The solution is suitable for setting up a command center to manage multiple drones during a search and rescue mission, which would yield some of the following benefits:

 - Members of the search and rescue team can access the drone data from their laptops or tablets since FlytNow provides a web-based dashboard over the cloud.